dohomi/react-hook-form-mui/README.md

 From versions >= 3.x of this package MUI v5 is in use.
 Versions of 1 & 2 using Material-UI v4

+From version >= 6 x-date-pickers version 6 is in use.
+Make sure you upgrade your dependencies.

 ### Your component code

 ```tsx